 As you might know, in the SWAT community, the National Association of Tactical Officers (NTOA) has made strides to standardize training throughout the country by providing training and deployment recommendations.
 They are the “national advocates” but not the single governing source.
 They are not trying to undermine any particular state guidelines or other tactical association guidelines.
 They are trying to achieve consistency for tactical teams and their operators throughout the United States.

-During my research, I found this good question that addressed certifications: But with so many canine organizations certifying dogs, how can a department, the citizens and the courts have confidence in the awarded certification?
+During my research, I found this good question that addressed certifications: “With so many canine organizations [and individual agencies] certifying dogs, how can a department, the citizens and the courts have confidence in the awarded certification?”
 [Author’s 2018 Update: The Florida v.
 Harris decision best addresses this point when it described reliability of certification results by a bona fide organization in a controlled setting.]

 I’ve been researching patrol certifications for several years now trying to find a certification which would be consistently more defensible in courts throughout the country and easiest to explain and justify to a jury of non-dog jurists.
 I’ve been looking for one certification which is basic and uncomplicated, but will best challenge a K9 team overall on its basic job-specific performance and does not allow failures as any part of that certification process.